 - Bring the eggs up to room temperature.

-Bringing the eggs to room temperature helps to avoid the cream cheese reverting back to its previous temperature and becoming hard again.
+Bringing the eggs to room temperature helps to prevent the cream cheese from reverting back to its previous temperature and becoming hard again.

 - Slightly under bake the cheesecakes.

 Slightly under baking the cheesecakes will yield a creamier texture.
 You want your cheesecakes to have a jiggly center.
 Do not bake them all the way through because this is when cracks will appear.
 Cracks in your cheesecakes means that they’re over baked.
 If they start to crack take them out of the oven right away.
 Also, do not bake them till they are brown around the edges.